-Business Cycle Developments has been producing market research since 1981 to institutional money managers with assets under management exceeding $2.5 trillion.
+Business Cycle Developments has been producing market research since 1981 to institutional money managers with assets under management exceeding three trillion dollars.
 Over the years the look and presentation of the research has changed but one thing has not – that is our disciplined approach and proprietary database.
 When faced with a contradiction to the general market consensus, BCD solely relies on its database and consequently has made some timely market calls.
 Below you can find just a few of our most recent equity reports.

 Stock Market Peak Monitor Stock Market Trough Monitor